ZeljanaGrujic/retailApp/README.md

-# Butik - BILVA simple application for tracking details for textiles on stock, employees, HR details about employees, invoices, ordering and selling textiles made with Spring Boot and Bootstrap.
+# Butik - BILVA simple application for sharing and tracking business informations for my family's retail business.

-This is a simple web application, created for the needs of my dear family who runs retail business, written in Java/Spring Boot.
+This is a simple web application, for tracking details for textiles on stock, employees, HR details about employees, invoices, ordering and selling textiles made with Java/Spring Boot and Bootstrap, created for the needs of my dear family who runs retail business.

 # Where did the initial idea come from?